hjweaver4/haley.weaver/_pages/about.md

 social: true # includes social icons at the bottom of the page

 ---
-I study how infants' and young children's early experiences give rise to individual differences in word learning.
-I use caregiver report and eye tracking methods to measure different aspects of word knowledge including semantic knowledge and lexical processing efficiency.

-I am a postdoctoral research associate in the Department of Speech, Language & Hearing Sciences (https://www.bu.edu/sargent/academics/departments-programs/speech-language-hearing-sciences/) at Boston University, working in the Bilingual Learning Lab (https://sites.bu.edu/crespolab/) with Kimberly Crespo, PhD CCC-SLP.
+I am a postdoctoral research associate in the <a href="https://www.bu.edu/sargent/academics/departments-programs/speech-language-hearing-sciences/">Department of Speech, Language & Hearing Sciences</a> at Boston University, working in the <a href="https://sites.bu.edu/crespolab/">Bilingual Learning Lab</a> with Kimberly Crespo, PhD CCC-SLP.
 I completed my PhD in psychology at the University of Wisconsin–Madison with Jenny Saffran.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My work focuses on individual differences in early word meanings.
+For example, I ask: when we consider a child’s knowledge of a particular word, what do they actually know, and how might they have learned it?
+Our earliest experiences with language and the world—such as whether we ate mashed or whole bananas—shape our understanding of words.
+I aim to understand whether and how these early experiences give rise to differences in word meanings.
+To do so, I use mixed-method designs: I explore children’s naturalistic word-learning environments through caregiver-report surveys, and I examine children’s word knowledge using eye-tracking experiments with both familiar and novel words.
+To learn more, check out my publications page.